ny1am/ny1am/README.md

-✨ Here I keep things that are useful for me or might be helpful for others :)
+✨ Here I keep things used by me or might be helpful to others :)

 ---